stSyl/PLAAI/README.md

 #### Next steps

 * PLAII needs three integrated components: (1) a dictionary of patterns; (2) a compendium of processes; and (3) a repository of resources.
 The dictionary is well on its way.
 Build the process compendium next, and as necessary add resources.
-* Fill more patterns with contents
+* Fill more patterns with contents.

 ----
 (c) 2023